Adaptive Coded Federated Learning: Privacy Preservation and Straggler Mitigation: Problem Model

-To deal with the stragglers in FL, the CFL paradigm has been studied.
+To deal with the stragglers in FL, the CFL paradigm can be employed.
 In CFL, the local dataset \(\left( {\mathbf{X}^{(i)},\mathbf{Y}^{(i)}} \right)\) is encoded into \(\left( {\mathbf{H}_X^{(i)},\mathbf{H}_Y^{(i)}} \right)\) and transmitted to the central server by device \(i\) before training begins, \(\mathbf{H}_X^{(i)} \in \mathbb{R}^{n_X^{(i)} \times d}\), \(\mathbf{H}_Y^{(i)} \in \mathbb{R}^{n_Y^{(i)} \times o}\), $\forall i$.
 The central server utilizes the local coded datasets to generate a global coded dataset, denoted as \(\left( \mathbf{\tilde H}_X, \mathbf{\tilde H}_Y \right)\), instead of retaining all the received coded datasets to save its storage \cite{sun2023stochastic}.
 Subsequently, the training process begins, involving multiple iterations.
 In each iteration, each non-straggler device computes the gradient based on its local dataset and transmits it to the central server.
 Upon receiving these messages from the non-stragglers, the central server updates the current model parameter matrix using both the received gradients and the gradient computed from the global coded dataset \cite{sun2023stochastic}.
 At the end of each iteration, the central server broadcasts the updated model parameters to all devices.
 In CFL, the core issue is to design the method of generating global coded dataset before training and aggregating gradients at the central server during the training process, so that we can achieve a better performance in terms of privacy and learning.
-A recently proposed method within the CFL framework is known as SCFL \cite{sun2023stochastic}, which generates local coded datasets by adding noise and random projections.
-The global dataset is then assembled as the sum of these local coded datasets.
-Throughout each training iteration, the central server employs a weighted sum with fixed and pre-specified weights across all iterations to aggregate the gradients.
+A recently proposed method within the CFL framework is known as SCFL \cite{sun2023stochastic}.
 However, in SCFL, consistently using fixed and pre-specified weights for aggregating gradients without considering the generation process of the global coded dataset and the dynamic nature of the trained model over iterations results in an unnecessary performance loss.

-To overcome the limitations of the existing work, our aim is to attain a better performance in terms of privacy and learning for FL problems under the requirements of privacy preservation and straggler mitigation.
+Based on this, we aim to overcome the limitations of existing work and achieve better performance in terms of both privacy and learning, while fully exploiting the advantages of the CFL paradigm.